pradok/events-scheduler/docs/architecture/architecture-design.md

              │
              ↓
 ┌─────────────────────────────────────────────────────────────┐
-│                    Service Layer                             │
+│                  Use Case Layer                              │
 │  ┌──────────────┐  ┌────────────────┐  ┌─────────────┐     │
-│  │    User      │  │     Event      │  │  Timezone   │     │
+│  │    User      │  │  Event Sched.  │  │  Recovery   │     │
-│  │   Service    │  │ Generation Svc │  │   Service   │     │
+│  │   Use Case   │  │   Use Case     │  │  Use Case   │     │
 │  └──────────────┘  └────────────────┘  └─────────────┘     │
 └────────────┬────────────────────────────────────────────────┘
              │